Discover how long it takes to get out of shape and find out just how easy it is for your fitness goals and hard-earned muscle gains to disappear.

 Keep your muscles toned

-Muscle fibers are the muscle-building blocks that help to bring about muscle growth.
+Muscle fibers are the building blocks that help bring about muscle growth.
 There are different kinds of muscle fibers in your body, and they do not all work the same way.
 Some of them are aerobic, while others are anaerobic.
-Without getting too technical, let’s look at how long it takes for each kind of fiber to get out of shape.
+Without getting too technical, let’s look at how long each kind of fiber takes to get out of shape.
 The aerobic fiber gets out of shape in less than two weeks if you don’t exercise it.
-The anaerobic fiber will take about four weeks to be entirely avoided by exercising it and using it properly.
-It’s best to keep your muscles toned by exercising a minimum of three times per week.
-This way you’ll effectively combat atrophy and maintain abs shape after losing your abs momentum.
+It will take about four weeks of proper use and exercise to eliminate the anaerobic fiber.
+It’s best to keep your muscles toned by exercising thrice weekly.
+This will help you fight off abdominal atrophy and keep your stomach in shape even after you lose your abdominal momentum.